 Finally, a case study by MarketingSherpa revealed that implementing buyer personas increases business revenue by 171% and site visits by 100%.

-Understanding your buyer persona can improve your sales process and provide your customers with the best possible product or service.
+Understanding your buyer persona can improve your sales process and your customer satisfaction levels, too.

 9. Get your clients to guest post for you

-For your clients, it’s an excellent channel to get in front of a wider audience and demonstrate their expertise on the subject matter.
-For your SaaS business, it’s a great way to get relevant SaaS content and build online authority.
+It’s an excellent channel for your clients to get in front of a wider audience and demonstrate their expertise on the subject matter.
+It’s also a great way to get relevant SaaS content and build online authority for your SaaS business.

 10. Establish a clear pricing structure